vikashpatel24/Computer-Science-Engineering/Operating System/Process Synchronization.md

 When a process wants to use that resource, it first checks to see if the value of the counting semaphore is more than zero.
 If yes, the process can then proceed to access the resource, which involves reducing the value of the counting semaphore by one.
 When the process completes its critical section code, it can increase the value of the counting semaphore, making way for some other process to access it.
-The snippet code for semaphore would seem something like this:
+The snippet code for semaphore would seem something like this:<br>

 **Syntax**:&nbsp;&nbsp;`WAIT ( SE );
 while ( SE <= 0 );
 SE = SE - 1;